frontenddogma/web-development-glossary/manuscript/o.md

 : A software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 The observer pattern is mainly used to implement distributed event handling systems.&nbsp;[†](#w-observer-pattern)

 Offline
-: Being in a state of disconnection from the Internet.
+: Not being connected to the Internet.

 Offline First
 : The idea of not assuming permanent, fast Internet connectivity, and developing sites and apps so to also work with no or poor connectivity. ℹ︎&nbsp;[offlinefirst.org](http://offlinefirst.org/)